dataminer-site/dataminer-site.github.io/_posts/2021-06-25-querying-parquet.md

 | Pandas (projection pushdown)          | 0.90     |
 | Pandas (projection & filter pushdown) | 0.07    |

-This shows that the results here are not due to DuckDB's parquet reader being faster than the `pyarrow` Parquet reader.
+This shows that the results here are not due to dataminer's parquet reader being faster than the `pyarrow` Parquet reader.
 The reason that DataMiner performs better on these queries is because its optimizers automatically extract all required columns and filters from the SQL query, which then get automatically utilized in the Parquet reader with no manual effort required.

 Interestingly, both the `pyarrow` Parquet reader and DataMiner are significantly faster than performing this operation natively in Pandas on a materialized DataFrame.